peferso/SeleniumCoordinates/README.md

 ## Important remarks
 <ul>
 <li> In order to properly work it is necessary to NOT minimize the browser window.
 If it gets minimized, the output coordinates will not be updated for subsequent addresses. </li>
 <li> Please modify the path to your chromedriver in the script.
-In Windows, add the location chromedriver.exe to the path. </li>
+In Windows, add the location chromedriver.exe to the PATH environment variable. </li>
 </ul>